Lesson 1 of 8 - free your true Self and reduce false-self wounds

 If you don't find your question there or above, please ask!

-In this educational site, a psychological, inner, or false-self wound is a specific mental-emotional-spiritual condition that inhibits an adult or child from living at maximum potential - in someone's opinion.
-This site explores the origin, nature, and effects of six identifiable, related inner wounds:
+In this educational site, a psychological wound is a specific mental-emotional-spiritual condition that inhibits an adult or child from living at maximum potential - in someone's opinion.
+This site explores the origin, nature, and effects of six inter-related inner wounds:

 • excessive fears